Kosa103/freelancer-artifact-backend/README.md

 Uses node.js, typescript, express, sqlite

-## HOW TO CREATE DATABASE AND createTables
+## HOW TO CREATE DATABASE AND TABLES

 - npx tsc